 - Why don't Democrats pass a "clean CR," or continuing resolution, to keep the federal government open?
-It would allow the Trump administration to continue canceling or delaying grants that don't align with its priorities, according to Transportation for America.
-But shutdowns mainly affect aviation.
+Because it would allow the Trump administration to continue canceling or delaying grants that don't align with its priorities, according to Transportation for America.

-- There's at least one exception: The USDOT has cited the shutdown and supposed discrimination against white men as reasons to withhold $18 billion from New York (Roll Call).
-This "culture war temper tantrum," as Streetsblog NYC calls it, primarily affects the Hudson River tunnel and the Second Avenue subway.
+- The USDOT, meanwhile, has cited the shutdown and supposed discrimination against white men as reasons to withhold $18 billion from New York (Roll Call).
+This "culture war temper tantrum," as Streetsblog NYC calls it, will shut down Hudson River tunnel and the Second Avenue subway projects.

 - Rebates for electric vehicles are gone, but the federal government is still subsidizing gas-powered vehicles to the tune of $20,000 each.
 (Electrek)